John-Kingham/quality-shares/README.md

 - The Archive page contains a page heading and a list of all blog posts, sorted by creation date in descending order (newest to oldest).
 - As with other sections, this section's headings and post titles use the site's custom heading font and the primary dark blue colour.
-- Posts are shown in a similar "card" format to the Post by Category (homepage) section.
+- Posts are shown in a similar "card" format to the Post by Category (homepage) section, with each card containing the post's feature image, title and last updated date.
 The main difference is that on wide screens, cards in this section are shown in a single column with each card having a horizontal internal layout, whereas in the Posts by Category section the cards have a vertical internal layout and are stacked side-by-side, two-by-two.
 - This section lacks pagination, but the site currently has relatively little content so this isn't a major issue, and pagination can easily be added in a future release.
 - This section is useful to users as it allows them to quickly scan through all posts on the site, especially the most recent posts as these are listed first.

-#### Blog Post Content
+#### Blog Post Detail

+[IMAGE OF POST DETAIL SECTION]

+- Clicking on a blog post title on either the List of Posts section or the Posts by Category section takes the user to a detail page for that post.
+- This section shows the post's title, feature image, updated date, category and free content.
+Premium content and comments are shown on the same page, but these are separate sections and I explain them in more detail below.
+- The title uses the site's primary dark blue colour and custom heading font.
+- The feature image shrinks to fit within the width of the written content, and doesn't grow wider than the original image.
+- The post's date and category are shown in the custom body font and in the highlighted version of the secondary blue colour.
+- The post's content uses the primary colour and custom headings font for headings, and black and the custom body font for body text.
+- This section is useful to users because it's where they'll find educational and informative content about quality investing.

 #### Blog Post Premium Content